 When it comes to social media for apartments, we pause to see something that really catches our eye.
 Whether it’s vibrant food or a scenic location, something about that image stops us in our tracks.

-Here are some tips on how to stop your followers’ endless scrolling and enhance your multifamily marketing strategy:
+Here are some tips on how to enhance your multifamily marketing strategy:

 1. Don’t be in the shadows.